KeePass database files are encrypted. KeePass encrypts the whole database, i.e. not only your passwords, but also your user names, URLs, notes, etc.

-Each time you start KeePass, the program performs a quick self-test to see whether the block ciphers and the hash algorithms work correctly and pass their test-vectors.
-If one of the algorithms doesn't pass its test vectors, KeePass shows a security exception message box.
+Each time you start KeePass, the program performs a quick self-test to see whether the encryption and hash algorithms work correctly and pass their test vectors.
+If one of the algorithms does not pass its test vectors, KeePass shows a security exception dialog.

 This section gives answers to questions like the following:

 The answer to all these questions is: no. Adding any of these features would not increase security.

 All security features in KeePass protect against generic threats like keyloggers, clipboard monitors, password control monitors, etc. (and against non-runtime attacks on the database, memory dump analyzers, ...).
 However in all the questions above we are assuming that there is a spyware program running on the system that is specialized on attacking KeePass.